msg-systems/holmes-extractor/README.md

     -   [8.4 Version history](#version-history)
         -   [8.4.1 Version 2.0.x](#version-20x)
         -   [8.4.2 Version 2.1.0](#version-210)

 <a id="introduction"></a>
 ### 1. Introduction

 <a id="the-basic-idea"></a>
 #### 1.1 The basic idea

-**Holmes** is a Python 3 library (tested with version 3.7.2) that supports a number of use cases involving information extraction from English and German texts.
+**Holmes** is a Python 3 library (tested with versions 3.7.3) that supports a number of use cases involving information extraction from English and German texts.
 In all use cases, the information extraction is based on analysing the semantic relationships expressed by the component parts of each sentence:

 - In the [chatbot](#getting-started) use case, the system is configured using one or more **search phrases**.
 Holmes then looks for structures whose meanings correspond to those of these search phrases within a searched **document**, which in this case corresponds to an individual snippet of text or speech entered by the end user.
-Within a match, each non-grammatical word in the search phrase corresponds to one or more non-grammatical words in the document.
+Within a match, each word with its own meaning (i.e. that does not merely fulfil a grammatical function) in the search phrase corresponds to one or more such words in the document.
 Both the fact that a search phrase was matched and any structured information the search phrase extracts can be used to drive the chatbot.

 - The [structural extraction](#structural-extraction) use case uses exactly the same [structural matching](#how-it-works-structural-matching) technology as the chatbot use